hoover-ins/hoover-ins.github.io/wealthtaxcalculator.md

 It addresses the question: What rate of income taxation on capital yields the same economic outcome as living under a wealth tax?
 <h2 style="text-align: center;">Try It</h2>
 Input values for:
-<strong>Expropriation Risk - Wealth Tax Rate (θ):</strong> A wealth tax of 1% may be entered as 0.01.
+<p><strong>Expropriation Risk - Wealth Tax Rate (θ):</strong> A wealth tax of 1% may be entered as 0.01.</p>
-<strong>Baseline Return (r):</strong> This reflects the return to capital in the economy.
+<p><strong>Baseline Return (r):</strong> This reflects the return to capital in the economy.
 For reference, the average return to capital in advanced economies is between 4% and 8%.
 Returns vary more widely among sectors.
+A baseline return of 5% may be entered as 0.5</p>

 Or try a real-life proposal:
 <table>